[Written December 20, 2010]

 The second example was when I was in the Enamelist Gallery.
 This phenomenon happened so often–we would talk about it at meetings.
 A customer would come in the gallery and fall in love with one particular piece.
 They would admire it, touch it, hold it, want to buy it, but for some reason would not buy it.
 Shortly after, someone else would come in, be drawn to that particular piece and buy it!
 One time it was a $1,000.00 piece of cloisonne.

-This happened often enough so that we all felt this invisible energy of love and admiration by the first person was felt, and drew the person to it who came in and just purchased it!
-My granddaughters and I talked about how this well of love, or creative life energy, can be used in all experiences of learning–music, sports, anything we’re doing.
+This happened often enough, so that we all felt this invisible energy of love and admiration by the first person who experienced this feeling.
+We knew this drew the next person, to this object, who came in and just purchased it!
+My granddaughters and I talked about how this well of love, or creative life energy, can be used in all experiences of learning — music, sports, anything we’re doing.
 It may be easier to learn while doing artwork because there is no time restraint.

 This is a concept that is also important in my clowning.
 I hadn’t thought about trying to talk about what it is and why and how it works, but I think it will be a worthwhile focus for my granddaughters and myself as we pursue our creative arts.
 It seems like the more one is aware of this invisible energy, the more answers come, and maybe even the experience of warm hands and warm hearts.